-Unknown assailants on a motorcycle attacked Kituyi as he was walking home from work near his home in the western Kenyan town of Eldoret at around 7:30 p.m., hitting him repeatedly with a blunt object, according to news reports, Kituyi's family members, and local journalists who spoke to CPJ.
+On April 30, 2015, unknown assailants on a motorcycle attacked John Kituyi, the editor and publisher of the Mirror Weekly, as he was walking home from work near his home in the western Kenyan town of Eldoret at around 7:30 p.m., hitting him repeatedly with a blunt object, according to news reports, Kituyi’s family members, and local journalists who spoke to CPJ.

 The attackers took his phone but left other valuables such as his watch and wallet, the same sources said.
 Despite being rushed to Eldoret Hospital, Kituyi died of his injuries, which included a severe back wound and bruises across his body, according to news reports and a copy of a police report obtained by CPJ.

-Two local journalists investigating Kituyi's case told CPJ they believed he may have been targeted for an unpublished story concerning the witness Yebei, who was originally a defense witness for Ruto but switched sides to support the prosecution, according to local journalists and news reports.
-Yebei went missing in late December; a body found in February was later confirmed to be his through DNA testing, according to news reports.
+Two local journalists investigating Kituyi’s case told CPJ they believed he may have been targeted for an unpublished story concerning Yebei, who was originally a defense witness for Ruto but switched sides to support the prosecution, according to local journalists and news reports.
+Yebei went missing in late December 2014; a body found in February 2015 was later confirmed to be his through DNA testing, according to news reports.

 Asked for comment, a spokesman for Ruto, David Mugonyi, dismissed claims of a connection between Kituyi’s death and his reporting on the ICC case.
 "I doubt the journalists’ ability to investigate [Kituyi’s] death.
 This is the province of the police and the journalists cannot purport to claim they know the reason or motive," he told CPJ.
 "Mainstream newspapers, which have a huge circulation, publish all manner of stories day in day out on the ICC and the deputy president, they are free to do so.
 Nothing happens to them."

-Kituyi, 63, was the editor and publisher of the Mirror Weekly, having previously worked as the Eldoret-based bureau chief for the privately owned daily Standard.
+Kituyi, 63, previously worked as the Eldoret-based bureau chief for the Standard.
 A 25-year veteran journalist, Kituyi had been routinely threatened but continued publishing, local journalists told CPJ.